otrv4/OTRv4-over-XMPP/otrv4-xmpp.md

 For XMPP, OTRv4 will need:

 * A dedicated Prekey Server where key material to start an offline conversation will be stored.
+This server will also store Client and Prekey profiles.
-* The XEP-0163: Personal Eventing Protocol for discovering the devices of the other party and our own.
+* The XEP-0163: Personal Eventing Protocol for discovering the devices of the other party and their own.
 * The XEP-0060: Publish-Subscribe for announcing the devices one supports.
 This list should not contain more than 8 entries.
 * Disallow carbons.